-If you’re concerned, then you should get your jet ski engine inspected by a mechanic instead of riding with oil in the front storage compartment, as this could lead to a fire.
+If you’re concerned, then you should get your jet ski engine inspected by a mechanic for potential leaks, instead of riding with oil in the front storage compartment, as this could lead to a fire.

 There are some great offerings for premium jet ski oil from leading manufacturers.
 Most people only use a bottle or two of oil per 100 hours, so it’s not necessarily going to cost you much.

 For this reason, I would always recommend using the branded oil created by the manufacturer of your jet ski.
 When you’re outlaying thousands for your personal watercraft, you won’t want your engine to foul when you’re 5 miles offshore.